Book Tour and Activities on the Go!

 Yes, that’s an option and a great one.
 Pick a spot on the mountain and just sit there for hours.
 Bring some food and water with you, relax, and soak in all the beauty.

-Bir-Billing is a great tourist attraction all by itself.
+There are many sightseeing attractions in Bir-Billing.
 With the great blue sky and a view of the green mountain, Bir-Billing is a comfort for your eyes and your soul.
 In addition to that, there are a few places that you should visit during your stay there.

 Bir Billing has a variety of accommodation options for you.
 The rates are little on the higher side during the peak seasons.
 This is completely understandable as Bir Billing doesn’t get many tourists during monsoons and end-winters.